jwdebelius/q2-sidle/docs/source/database_preperation.rst

 Database Preparation
 ====================

 If you do not already have a database for reconstruction, you will need to prepare your own.
 (We recommend checking the Resources page to see if you can find one that suits your needs already.)
-Database preparation will only need to be done once for each database, primer pair and kmer length, since the reference files can  be reused.
+Database preparation will only need to be done once for each database, primer pair and k-mer length, since the reference files can  be reused.

 You will need: